 Coast Day essay contest

-Contest winners will receive prizes and recognition at this year’s Coast Day, which will be held on Sunday, Oct.
-7, from 11 a.m. to 5 p.m., at UD's Hugh R. Sharp Campus in Lewes, Del.
+Contest winners will be recognized at Coast Day, to be held Sunday, Oct.
+1, from 11 a.m. to 5 p.m. on UD’s Hugh R. Sharp Campus in Lewes.

 Coast Day Essay Contest